 - 1. Click Security, Port Authentication.

 - 2. Select Configure Global from the Step list.

 - 3. Enable 802.1X globally for the switch.

+- 4. Enable EAPOL Pass Through to allow EAP frames to be passed on to another authenticator device in the network.

-- 4. Click Apply
+- 5. Click Apply

-Figure 200: Configuring Global Settings for 802.1X Port Authentication
+Figure 208: Configuring Global Settings for 802.1X Port Authentication